selesse/dpm-6-winter2013/README.md

 * `defender` : The defender package is responsible for the defense part of the competition.
 * `launcher` : The package responsible for doing the launching of the ball.
+* `localization` : The package responsible for doing the localization.
 * `navigator` : The package responsible for robot navigation.
 * `odometer` : The package responsible for the robot odometry.
 * `tests` : The package responsible for running all the tests.
 Every test in